cobrex1/GBooster/README.md

 GBooster is a Booster Plugin created to provide Global Boosters for JobsReborn, McMMO and Minecraft!

-This plugin is perfect for any server wishing to provide a way of donating to their players without becoming pay to win!
+This plugin is perfect for any server wishing to receive donations from their players without becoming pay to win!

 ### Features